How to Write a Resume for Notion

 Nice to Have

-Pro tip: Notion's recruiters look for signals of product craft and thoughtful engineering.
-Include keywords around knowledge management, collaboration, and system design naturally in your experience section.
-If you've built editor experiences, block-based architectures, or productivity tools, make those accomplishments prominent.
-Avoid keyword stuffing — Notion values clarity and intentionality, even in resumes.
+Pro tip: Notion's recruiters look for product craft and thoughtful engineering.
+Weave knowledge-management, collaboration, data-modeling, and system-design keywords into your experience naturally.
+If you've built editor experiences, block-based or flexible data models, or productivity tools, make those prominent.
+Avoid keyword stuffing — Notion values clarity and intentionality, and a cluttered resume works against the craft signal.

 Rolevanta's AI tailors your resume to match Notion's hiring criteria.